amitxv/PC-Tuning/docs/post-install.md

         label C: "OS_NAME"
         ```

-    - If an HDD isn't present in the system then Superfetch/Prefetch can be disabled with the command below
+    - If a HDD isn't present in the system then Superfetch/Prefetch can be disabled with the command below

         ```bat
         reg add "HKLM\SYSTEM\CurrentControlSet\Services\SysMain" /v "Start" /t REG_DWORD /d "4" /f